Welcome to Trinity College’s Law homepage.

 If you’re considering a Law degree but aren’t sure, here are some thoughts that might help you.

 Trinity has a vibrant community of Law students from all walks of life, nestled in an environment supportive of study, enjoyment and development.
 Read More.

 On this page you will find information about how to apply to study Law at Trinity College, what we’re looking for in applicants.

 Law Residential: a chance to experience Law at Trinity

-If you’re in Year 12 and would like to explore and write about an area of Law, click here to find out about Trinity College’s Robert Walker Essay prize.
+If you’re in Year 12 and would like to explore and write about an area of Law, click here to find out about Trinity College’s Robert Walker Prize for Essays in Law.

 A copy of our Law brochure is available here.
 You can also obtain a course brochure, setting out the BA in Law from the Faculty’s perspective, by writing to: